 Description

-1. Late C19 building of stock brick with dressings of red brick and stone and slated or copper roofs.
-Elaborate design.
-Main body of building circular under shallow slated dome.
-A raised glazed drum supports a smaller copper dome above.
-To the south a 2-storey square tower with a tall copper dome on slated squinches, and angle turrets.
-At either end are apsidal projections with half-domes.
-To the north a lower arcaded link to small rectangular building.
-Around main building, 3-light casement windows, with fancy glazing, alternate with flat buttresses, upon a plinth of dark bricks.
-Tower section has 2 large ground floor windows and 5 narrow windows grouped above.
+The Waterworks Pumping Station is a late 19th-century building constructed of stock brick, featuring dressings of red brick and stone, with roofs that are either slated or made of copper.
+The design is elaborate, with the main body of the building being circular and topped by a shallow slated dome.
+Above this, a raised glazed drum supports a smaller copper dome.
+To the south, there is a two-storey square tower crowned with a tall copper dome set on slated squinches and flanked by angle turrets.
+At both ends of the main structure, there are apsidal projections with half-domes.
+To the north, a lower arcaded link connects to a small rectangular building.
+The main building is adorned with three-light casement windows featuring decorative glazing, which alternate with flat buttresses, all resting on a plinth of dark bricks.
+The tower section has two large windows on the ground floor and five narrow windows grouped above.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.